The curved Mimetic Finite Difference method: allowing grids with curved faces: Numerical results

-The rationale behind the definitions of points $\{\bm b_f\}_{f \in F}$ and $\{\bm b_c\}_{c \in C}$ just given stems from the geometric interpretation of $P_0$-consistent reconstruction operators outlined in \cref{geometry_consistency}.
-In fact, these choices ensure that the dual grid structure associated with $P_0$-consistent reconstruction operators $\{ \mat R^\f_{\bm b_c} \}_{c \in C}$ is nicely staggered with respect to the given primal grid $K$; see \cref{cube_patch} and \cref{sphere} for visual representations of such nicely staggered dual grid structures.
-The property of having such nicely staggered dual grids is very important in practice because is directly related with optimal properties of local reconstruction operators, and consequently, of local inner products (see \cite[Section 5.2]{Pitassi2021TheRO}).
+\begin{remark} The rationale behind the definitions of points $\{\bm b_{f}\}_{f \in F}$ in {(\ref{opt_problem})} and $\{\bm b_{c}\}_{c \in C}$ in {(\ref{bary_formula_algo})} stems from the geometric interpretation of $P_{0}$-consistent reconstruction operators outlined in {Remark~\ref{geometry_consistency}} and ensures that the dual grid structure associated with $P_{0}$-consistent reconstruction operators $\{ \mathbb{R}^{\mathcal F}_{\bm b_{c}} \}_{c \in C}$ is nicely staggered with respect to the given primal grid $K$; see {Fig.~\ref{cube_patch}} and {Fig.~\ref{sphere}} for illustrations of such nicely staggered dual grids.
+In practice, this property is very important because is directly related with optimal properties of local reconstruction operators and thus of local inner products; see \cite[Section 5.2]{Pitassi2021TheRO}. \end{remark}

-Finally, local mass matrices and global mass matrix are constructed starting from $\{ \mat R^\f_{\bm b_c} \}_{c \in C}$ using \cref{local_mass} and \cref{global_mass}.
-The inner product $\inner{\cdot}{\cdot}^\C$ on $\mc C$ is given as in \cite[Equation (3.12)]{Brezzi2006CONVERGENCEOM} (or equivalently, in \cite[Equation (2.44)]{Lipnikov2014MimeticFD}).
-We note that the choice of such inner product is canonical in the sense that there in only one quadrature rule for the volume integral on each element that uses a single quadrature point.

-\paragraph{Discrete counterparts of divergence and gradient operators} The discrete counterpart of the divergence operator is represented by the action of element-face incidence matrix $\mat D$ defined in \cref{math}.
-Using the discrete divergence operator, \cref{eq2} is